starshyyne/lauramunro.nz/_posts/2021-09-12-web-accessibility-for-designers-perceivable.md

 ### Check colours for contrast

 If the colours of text or a graphic element do not have enough contrast with their backgrounds, it will be difficult for people to see and understand easily.
 As well as those with vision difficulties, this is also important for people who are colourblind, which is thought to be as high as 1 in 12 men, and 1 in 200 in women.
-Good news everybody, WebAIM has a great handy tool for this.
+Good news everybody, WebAIM has a great handy tool for this, a [colour contrast checker](https://webaim.org/resources/contrastchecker/).
 Simply put in the hex codes of the colours you’re using and it will show you the contrast values.
 If the contrast isn’t high enough, there’s not a lot your user can do to try to fix it, or they may not even know there’s something there they can’t see.

 ### Have labels for icons